-These days, nearly everyone has heard of collagen and its importance for skin health, but what you may not be aware of is that you may have been lied to about collagen and collagen supplements.
+These days, nearly everyone has heard of powder or liquid collagen and its importance for skin health, but what you may not be aware of is that you may have been lied to about collagen and collagen supplements.

 There has been much misinformation spread about collagen supplements and their benefits, but today we’ll help you learn how to tell the difference between the many truths and falsehoods that abound regarding collagen supplements.

 For some of you, the idea that you need collagen for skin health could still be a myth.

 Does collagen supplements really work?
 And can you really look younger with collagen peptides?
 Do you need collagen like vitamin D, calcium or is this just pure marketing?

 According to health experts, collagen can: